 This walk is about 7 miles/11 km with approx. 3046ft/928m of ascent.

-Sunday's walk visits only 1 summit, Pike of Blisco (705m) but it is a beautiful journey along the Oxendale valley before ascending the mountain via the dramatic Browney Gill and Red tarn.
-The complex summit provides fine views over the Scafell's, the Lake District's highest mountains and out towards the Coniston fells and the view of the whole Langdale valley.
-Our return path over Wrynose fell is rarely busy.
-We return then to our starting point via the slopes of Side pike.
+Sunday's walk visits only one summit, Pike of Blisco (705m/2312ft) but it is a beautiful journey along the Oxendale Valley before ascending the mountain via the dramatic Browney Gill and Red Tarn.
+In good weather, this complex summit provides fine views over the Scafells (England's highest mountains), out towards the Coniston Fells, and along the Langdale Valley far below.
+Our return path over Wrynose Fell is rarely busy.
+We return then to our starting point via the slopes of Side Pike.

 The walks involve terrain that is rough, craggy, and steep in places.
 It may be boggy in other places.
 The walk is suitable for people with a good level of fitness, previous mountain experience or experience walking with us in the Peak District, and confidence on steep ground that could be slippery underfoot.
 Should weather conditions be unsuitable to be up in the mountains, an alternative guided walk will be offered in the local area.

 The cost to join this whole weekend of guided walks is £80 per person.
 Alternatively, you can book on just the Saturday or Sunday for £40 per day.

 Saturday: We’ll meet at 9.15am for a prompt 9.30am start at the National Trust Stickle Barn Café Car Park.
 This is located in Great Langdale, adjacent to the New Dungeon Ghyll Hotel.
 The address is Stickle Barn, Stickle Ghyll, Great Langdale, LA22 9JY.
 Parking costs £8.50 per day and is a cash pay and display machine.
 Card payments can be made in Stickle Barn between 9am - 6pm.
 Or you can use paybyphone (Location ID 803361).